Born

 “Signature architects” have held immense power over the arc of modern golf course design.
 Who more fitting to be that category’s leader than Jack Nicklaus?

 Nicklaus’ career as a competitive golfer needs no introduction.
-And thanks to a half-century-long span that covers some 400 layouts worldwide, his career in golf course design needs scarcely any, either.
+And thanks to a half-century-long span that covers some 400 layouts worldwide, his career in golf course design scarcely needs any, either.

 Jack Nicklaus airplane